Town of Farmville Board of Commissioners

 To approve the minutes from the following meeting(s):

-To adopt an ordinance amending the FY 2014/2015 budget ordinance to adjust revenue and expenditure accounts to reflect the funds received from the Library LSTA Grant, the matching funds from the Friends of the Library and for expenses related to grant monies spent.
+To adopt an ordinance to amend the FY 2014/2015 budget to reflect additional funds received from the Library LSTA Grant, and expenses related to grant monies spent.

 On motion by Commissioner Moore, the Board approved/adopted the following:

-- Approved the minutes from the January 6th regular session
+- Approved the minutes from the May 5th regular sessions and the May 20th workshop session

 The motion carried unanimously.